-- Pro Bono#1
+- Pro Bono#15

 The firm now known as Jenner & Block was founded in 1914 as Newman, Poppenhusen & Stern by a trio of lawyers with big-name Chicago firm pedigrees.
 In its early years, the firm advised the city’s banks, mortgage houses, and blue-collar corporations.
 Once the 1920s roared around, however, the firm took on a decidedly more high-profile identity as litigator Edward Johnston developed into one of the nation’s foremost antitrust attorneys.
 With a victory in the landmark 1925 U.S. Supreme Court case of Maple Flooring Manufacturers Association v.
 United States, in which he dismantled the Justice Department’s argument that the exchange of information by trade association members constituted a violation of antitrust law, Johnston cemented the firm’s reputation for powerhouse litigation.

 Our mission is to exceed our clients’ expectations every day by providing the highest caliber legal counsel and advice; to contribute to the legal profession; to maintain our long tradition of public and community service; and to provide an unrivaled environment for superior talent.
 Located in Chicago, London, Los Angeles, New York and Washington, DC, our more than 500 lawyers offer substantial experience across a broad range of legal areas.
 Throughout our more than a century of service, we have grown because of our dedication and unwavering commitment to our clients, to the bar, to our people and to public service.
 Leading independent outlets have recognized us as an elite law firm and among the top-tier firms most committed to pro bono service throughout the profession.
-The firm was named to the 2016 American Lawyer A-List, which recognizes the 20 top-performing AmLaw 200 firms across the United States based on financials, pro bono, diversity and associate satisfaction/quality of life metrics.
-This was the sixth time the firm has been on the A-List since it was created by AmLaw in 2003.

 353 N. Clark Street